 The Mossley Wharf was once a large transit point between horse-drawn wagons and the mines.
 The Mossley Tavern and workers cottages extend between Armitage Road and the Canal and were built following the introduction of the wharf, the buildings are typical of the design and construction used in the District in the 19th Century, shown in Fig. 5.
 Numbers 67-71 Armitage Road existed by 1840, and were angled at the entrance to the coal wharf, possibly as a check office and home of a wharf supervisor.
-The adjacent cottages have a date stone reading 'Mossley Place 1850', and The Mossley Tavern, now much altered, probably dates from about that time.
-These buildings face Armitage Road and back onto the Canal, adjacent to the second red brick canal bridge, Bridge 65.
-This is a little altered hump-backed bridge of the late 1760's.
-Once it led to farmland, but groups of cottages were built on both sides of the bridge when a horse drawn tramway began bringing coal from Brereton Hayes Colliery to The Mossley Wharf in the 1820's.
-The earliest cottages built over the bridge have now been replaced with modern houses.
-Behind the cottages at the Mossley is the former coal wharf, lately dredged out and reinstated as a 'winding hole' where boats can be turned, shown in Fig 6.
-Despite having been subject to a certain amount of cosmetic alteration, the buildings at The Mossley together retain strong group value.
-The Mossley Tavern is the only canal-side public house in the District.
+The adjacent cottages have a datestone office and home of a wharf supervisor.
+The adjacent cottages have a date stone

-[©] Crown copyright and database rights [2018] Ordnance Survey [100019754]

-You are not permitted to copy, sub-license, distribute or sell any of this data to third parties in any form.
+© Crown copyright and database rights [2018] Ordnance Survey [100019754] You are not permitted to copy, sub-license, distribute or sell any of this data to third parties in any form.